Jay Gagne & Gagne Wealth Management Group’s Client-First Approach Earns Forbes Recognition

 That is due to a complex assessment the firm underwent each year, such as assets under management, broker record, creative planning solutions for clients, staff interviews and, as Gagne proudly emphasizes, “a perfect service record.
 No reportable client complaints in 25 years.”

 Clients receive consistent contact, a rapid response to time-sensitive issues, strategic financial planning implementation, and goal-monitored performance.

 Gagne points to a humorous story that emphasizes creativity while serving clients.
 When his wife Tessa was in labor in 2017, he was very underdressed from his usual professional attire.
 He had a client who needed immediate attention, and his client conversation as a wealth advisor was overheard by the attending anesthesiologist.
 After a business card was requested and given, the next week Gagne promptly had a new client — and a week-old son, Conor.

 Wealth investment has its roots in Gagne’s family.
 He says a lot of inspiration came from his mother Paula, who is also licensed and maintains 1% of the business ownership as law requires.
 Paula is co-president and still maintains an office and a very active interest in the daily business functioning as well as ongoing client needs.

 More than 35 years ago, with two teenage sons, Paula Gagne, the stay-at-home mom, was inspired to make her mark as a financial advisor.
+She wanted to look for a coach for wealth advisors to help and guide her.
 She earned her required license’s but needed someone to give her a chance, Wall Street had large barriers to entry at the time.
 The generally male-dominated field proved hard to enter but Paula had a plan.
 She made an appointment with a firm under the guise of being an investor and talked her way into her first job.